seintzx/media-stack/README.md

-# compose
+# media server

-docker-compose files I use in my media server
+`compose.yml` contains the docker-compose of all docker I use in my media server

-# config
+`appdata/` contains the config file of the docker images

-some useful config for my raspberry/odroid
+`terminal-conf` contains config file for the raspberry